This post may contain affiliate links. Please read my privacy policy.

 Ingredients

-- 200 g overripe bananas
+- 200 g (7 oz) overripe bananas

-- 120 g self-raising flour, cake flour or all-purpose flour (see Notes)
+- 120 g (4 oz) self-raising flour, cake flour or all-purpose flour (see Notes)

 - 3/4 - 1 teaspoon baking powder

-- 3 large eggs (room temperature)
+- 3 large eggs, room temperature

-- 100 g powdered sugar
+- 100 g (3½ oz) powdered sugar

-- 1 stick unsalted butter (melted (I used Challenge brand butter))
+- 1 stick unsalted butter, melted (I used Challenge brand butter)

 Instructions

 - Preheat oven to 375°F (190°C).
-Grease a square cake pan (8" x 8" or 9" x 9") OR a regular loaf pan OR two mini loaf pans with butter.
+Grease a square cake pan (8 x 8 in or 9 x 9 in) (20 x 20 cm or 23 x 23 cm), a regular loaf pan, or two mini loaf pans with butter.
 Line the pan(s) with parchment paper.
+Mash the overripe bananas in a bowl until fine and set aside.

-- Sift the self raising flour and baking powder.
+- Sift the self-raising flour and baking powder.
 Set aside.

-- Add in the second part of the flour, stir gently to incorporate.
+- Add in the second part of the flour, stirring gently to incorporate.
 Add the remaining butter, gently stir to mix, and finally add the remaining flour.
 Make sure the flour is fully dissolved.
-DO NOT OVER MIX.
-Please make sure the batter retains the air bubbles in the beaten eggs.
+DO NOT OVERMIX.
+Make sure the batter retains the air bubbles in the beaten eggs.Pro tip: Fold the batter correctly by cutting from the center and slowly lifting from the bottom until the ingredients are well incorporated.

-- Pour the banana cake batter into the pan.
-For the best results, place the pan on another empty pan before baking.
+- Pour the batter into the pan.
+For best results, place the pan on another empty pan before baking.
 To avoid the top of the cake from becoming too brown, cover the top of the pan with aluminum foil after the cake is set at the top, about 20-25 minutes into baking.

 Video